Do you tend to overanalyze and overthink every email you get or write?

 Tip #6: Reassure the recipient of your email

-Let’s consider for a brief moment why someone would refrain from giving you their phone number, even if they don’t have anything against you per se.
+Let’s consider why someone would refrain from giving you their phone number, even if they don’t have anything against you per se.

 One of the reasons may be their fear that someone else might access their contact information.

-Once again, it’s not difficult to avoid this problem and reassure the recipient of your email that you’ll be the only one using their phone number (and only in urgent situations).
+Once again, it’s not difficult to avoid this problem and reassure the recipient that you’ll be the only one using their phone number (and only in urgent situations).

 So, if you’re writing in an email thread with other people in it, the best would be to formulate your request something like this:

-“You can send me your phone number on a new thread, so that we can discuss the matter in private.”
+“You can send me your phone number in a new thread, so that we can discuss the matter in private.”

-It wouldn’t hurt to remind them that you will respect their privacy and not share their contact with an unauthorized person.
+It wouldn’t hurt to remind them you will respect their privacy and not share their contact information with an unauthorized person.

 Tip #7: Provide your phone number